RobinJayaswal/React-Part-1/README.md

 The Note holds some state relevant to itself, like whether it is in editing mode.

+The project uses Firebase as a database, which allows persistance of notes and real-time collaborative editing.

+I set up a dashboard from which new noteboards could be created, and existing ones could be entered.
+This allows for unlimited different note boards on various different topics.

 ### What worked / didn’t work